cechallenge/cechallenge.github.io/rules.md

  * For self-check and leaderboard registration, a test dataset processed from OpenBookQA will be provided to the participants.
    * <a href="/assets/files/test_script.py" download="test_script.py"> test_script.py</a>
    * <a href="/assets/files/test_dataset.jsonl" download="test_dataset.jsonl"> test_dataset.jsonl</a>
+ * Due to frequent malfunctions caused by out of memory errors, we provide the longest sample data from the evaluation dataset for further validation.
+   * <a href="/assets/files/sample_longest_data.jsonl" download="sample_longest_data.jsonl"> sample_longest_data.jsonl</a>

 #### Framework
  * Allowed framwork is PyTorch 2.x.